jonatasbaldin/jonatasbaldin.github.io/_posts/2015-03-15-install-linux-from-network.md

 Installing a new OS from scratch (physical or virtual) sucks.

-From floppy drivers to virtual clones, the process has always involved manual instructions and cold coffee.
+From floppy drives to virtual clones, the process has always involved manual instructions and cold coffee.
 In the Linux scenario, PXE boot can help a little bit.

 Basically, PXE is a protocol that allows machines to get something from network booting, usually an image.
 What it means for OS deployment is that it can pass a kernel image to the machine over the network with arguments, such as local repositories and configuration files, allowing a full remote and automated installation.